hstoklosa/hstoklosa/README.md

 ### Hi there 👋
 > Front-End Developer (currently going into Full-Stack)

-I'm Hubert, a developer from London.
+I'm Hubert, a student & developer from London.

    - 👨‍🎓 Currently studying Computer Science.
    - 🌐 Passionate about creating applications.